Off-Label Use: Patient Safety and Risk Management Implications

 The patient safety implications for physicians in prescribing a medication or using a medical device in an off-label manner include the following:

 - Ensure that the medication is not an experimental drug.
 It must have FDA approval for some use and not be for “investigational use.”6

 - Become knowledgeable about the medication or device, its originally approved use, and the new “off-label” use, including the potential risks and complications, side effects, and contraindications with its use.
 For example, if the medication literature or package insert states that it is “not for” a particular use, the off-label use should be avoided.

 - Investigate the acceptance of the proposed off-label use in the medical community or specialty in which the physician practices.
 The physician should also determine if the proposed off-label use meets the national standards in the specialty.
 For example, direct instillation of antibiotics into the epidural space as a method for prevention and treatment of an infection is a practice without any written information supporting or referencing such treatment.

 - Conduct a thorough history and physical of the patient to determine if there are any underlying medical conditions that would prohibit the off-label use or if there are other medications that might adversely interact with the proposed off-label use.

 - Educate the patient about the medication or product, the proposed off-label use, and the use for which the medication or product received FDA approval.

-- Note that the key points in patient education and consent include:
+- Note that the key points in patient education and consent include the following:

-- a statement that no guarantees about the results of the medication are given; and
+- A statement that no guarantees about the results of the medication are given.

 - Contact the Underwriting Department of The Doctors Company to verify coverage of the proposed use of the medication prior to the planned use.